Pointwise convergence of polynomial multiple ergodic averages along the primes: Notation and preliminaries

-\begin{remark} One can easily see that the set $\mathcal R_{\le 2^l}$ plays the same role as the above $(\Q/\Z)_{\le l}$.
+Precisely, the elements of \eqref{eq:129} are equivalence classes $\frac{b}{q} + {\Z}$ in $\T = \R/\Z$.
+We often identify $\frac{b}{q} \in \Q$ with the equivalence class $\frac{b}{q} + \Z$. \begin{remark} One can easily see that the set $\mathcal R_{\le 2^l}$ plays the same role as the above $(\Q/\Z)_{\le l}$.
 In fact, the notation \eqref{xinn0001} is employed to streamline the analysis of adelic groups and related abstract groups in Section \ref{section:large scale Adelic group}, whereas \eqref{eq:129} is used mainly for convenience in the notation of Fourier multiplier operators like \eqref{eq:132}. \end{remark}